Alain I of Albret

 Alain I of Albret (1440–1522), called "The Great", was a powerful French aristocrat.
 He was 16th Lord of Albret, Viscount of Tartas, the 2nd Count of Graves and the Count of Castres.
 He was the son of Catherine de Rohan and Jean I of Albret.
 He was the grandson and heir of Charles II of Albret and became head of the House of Albret in 1471.

 During his half century of rule, he took a political course which was more agitated than effective, following his father's example, making him one of the most visible actors on the stage of Europe.

 Early career

-Alain I initially benefited from his fidelity to King Louis XI of France and, through this, enlarged his principality.
+Alain initially benefited from his fidelity to King Louis XI of France and, through this, enlarged his principality.
 He married Frances, Countess of Périgord, which brought him the county of County of Périgord, the viscounty of Limoges, and the Penthièvre claim to the Duchy of Brittany.

 He later seized Armagnac and married his son, John, to Catherine, recently proclaimed queen regnant of the Kingdom of Navarre and heiress to Foix and Bigorre.